TYPO3/phar-stream-wrapper/README.md

 ## Abstract & History

-Bases on Sam Thomas' findings concerning
+Based on Sam Thomas' findings concerning
-[insecure deserialization in combination with obfuscation strategies](https://blog.secarma.co.uk/labs/near-phar-dangerous-unserialization-wherever-you-are) in order to hide Phar files inside valid image resources, the TYPO3 project decided back then to introduce a `PharStreamWrapper` to intercept invocations of the `phar://` stream in PHP and only allow usage for defined locations in the file system.
+[insecure deserialization in combination with obfuscation strategies](https://blog.secarma.co.uk/labs/near-phar-dangerous-unserialization-wherever-you-are) allowing to hide Phar files inside valid image resources, the TYPO3 project decided back then to introduce a `PharStreamWrapper` to intercept invocations of the `phar://` stream in PHP and only allow usage for defined locations in the file system.

-Since the TYPO3 mission statement is `inspiring people to share`, we thought it would be helpful for others to release our `PharStreamWrapper` as standalone project to the PHP community.
+Since the TYPO3 mission statement is **inspiring people to share**, we thought it would be helpful for others to release our `PharStreamWrapper` as standalone package to the PHP community.

 The mentioned security issue was reported to TYPO3 on 10th June 2018 by Sam Thomas and has been addressed concerning the specific attack vector and for this generic